 How do we do this?
-By using the vetted strength and conditioning science of periodization.
+By using the vetted strength and conditioning method of periodization.
 By breaking the calendar up into “phases,” breaking each phase into “blocks,” and breaking blocks into individual training sessions, we are able to isolate the long- and short-term goals of each and maximize your physiological adaptation to them.

 Before we go further, I should point out one important detail: nothing that Volt does in terms of programming is unique.
-There is no proprietary code, no secret recipe that we are privy to that informs Volt programs.
-The information and expertise off which we base our programs is out there—in studies, in peer-reviewed articles, in texts, in practical application—it’s just not easily accessed.
+There is no proprietary code, no secret recipe that we are privy to that informs Volt programming.
+The information and expertise off which we base our programs is out there—in studies, in peer-reviewed articles, in texts, in practical application; it’s just not easily accessed.
 Our goal at Volt is not to patent a particular “brand” of strength training.
 Our goal is to be a conduit to strength and conditioning knowledge for our athletes.
 There is no ego at stake in our programming; we are simply applying sound principles of strength and conditioning science to sport-specific training programs.
 Because everyone should have access to sound information, right?

-The year-long Volt calendar is organized into three phases.
+The year-long Volt training calendar is organized into three phases.
 Each phase represents one of the designated periods within the sports season: off-season, in-season, and post-season.
 By breaking up the calendar year into three phases, we can isolate the training goals within each to target the physiological adaptations needed at specific points in the sports season.

 Just as the calendar year is divided into phases, each phase is divided into a certain number of weeks of training, called blocks.
-And just like a training phase is focused on a specific goal (e.g., the goal of the off-season is to prepare the body for the strength and conditioning demands of competition), each block is similarly targeted to develop specific traits within the broader goals of the block.
+And just like a training phase is focused on a specific goal (e.g., the goal of the off-season is to prepare the body for the physical demands of competition), each block is similarly targeted to develop specific traits within the broader goals of the block.

 Volt progressively increases the intensity through every set of a single workout, every workout in a given training week, every week within a block, and every block within a phase.
 This intentional overload, if followed correctly, will result in maximum physiological readiness at just the right time in your season.
 It is crucial to be at your physical peak at the most competitive point in your season—and that is precisely what a progressively overloaded program is designed to create.

-- Volume: Very High
+- VOLUME: Very High

-The GPP block was also designed to make you really, really tired.
+The Foundation block was also designed to make you really, really tired.
 Our reasoning behind this?
 You won’t buy into a training program unless you can tell right from the get-go that it is challenging.
 We know our athletes—they are competitors.
 They do not shy away from a challenge, but rather welcome any opportunity to rise up.
-The sheer volume (reps x sets) in the GPP block is tough enough to challenge any athlete, novice or advanced.
+The sheer volume (reps x sets) in the Foundation block is tough enough to challenge any athlete, novice or advanced.

-- Volume: High
+- VOLUME: High

-- Load: Moderate
+- LOAD: Moderate

-Training on a Hypertrophy Block will help create and solidify the connections your brain makes with your muscles while strength training; it will increase you muscle tissue’s capacity to build strength within those pathways; and it will increase the size of individual muscle fibers.
+Training on a Hypertrophy block will help create and solidify the connections your brain makes with your muscles while strength training; it will increase your muscle tissue’s capacity to build strength within those pathways; and it will increase the size of individual muscle fibers.
 If you start to notice the sleeve of your t-shirts getting a little tight, fear not: that’s normal.
 As you progress through your periodized calendar (and eat enough to support your goals, but not too much), in addition to your sport practice and conditioning, the increase in lean muscle should coincide with a decrease in body fat, which will mitigate any initial increases in size.

 Strength Capacity (STC)

-- Volume: Low to Moderate
+- VOLUME: Low to Moderate

-- Load: Moderate to High
+- LOAD: Moderate to High

 Once muscles have been primed for increased strength during Hypertrophy, it’s time for Strength Capacity.
 Lower in volume but higher in load than Hypertrophy, this block is designed to help athletes establish a good strength foundation in key structural lifts: the bench press, the back squat, and the hang clean.

 During Strength Capacity, the work volume stays at around 5 reps.
 This provides enough time under tension to maximize the number of muscle fibers recruited during any given movement, while keeping the load high enough to stimulate a strength response.
-The Strength Capacity Block is, therefore, tiring—but it is an essential bridge from the high-volume demand of Hypertrophy to the high-load demand of the Strength block.
-This block is especially great for endurance athletes, or athletes wanting to train not solely for either hypertrophy or strength.
+The Strength Capacity block is, therefore, tiring—but it is an essential bridge from the high-volume demand of Hypertrophy to the high-load demand of the Strength block.
+This block is especially great for endurance athletes, or athletes not wanting to train solely for either hypertrophy or strength.

-- Volume: Low
+- VOLUME: Low

-- Load: High
+- LOAD: High

-Max Strength (MST)
+Max Strength (MAX)

-- Volume: Very Low
+- VOLUME: Very Low

-- Load: Very High
+- LOAD: Very High

-- Velocity: Low
+- VELOCITY: Low

 As you can guess by its name, Max Strength brings the heaviest loading in the periodized training calendar.
 Designed to maximize force production and muscle fiber recruitment in structural lifts, Max Strength builds on the preceding strength blocks to peak athlete strength in low-velocity movements.
-Repetitions decrease to just a few during this block, in order for athletes to max out their loads in any given lift.
+Repetitions decrease to just 1-2 at times during this block, in order for athletes to max out their loads in any given lift.
 It is important for athletes to maintain control over the bar during each movement, and get adequate rest between lifts to ensure safety as loads get heavy.

-- Volume: Low to Moderate
+- VOLUME: Low to Moderate

-- Load: Moderate
+- LOAD: Moderate

-- Velocity: Moderate (with control)
+- VELOCITY: Moderate (with control)

-- Volume: Low to Moderate
+- VOLUME: Low to Moderate

-- Load: Low
+- LOAD: Low

-- Velocity: High
+- VELOCITY: High

-The Speed Block is important for activating the fast-twitch muscles fibers so essential to performance across all sports.
-The volume and loading are both slightly lower than that of the Power Block, and the goal is to move the bar as quickly as possible with control.
+The Speed block is important for activating the fast-twitch muscles fibers so essential to performance across all sports.
+The volume and loading are both slightly lower than that of the Power block, and the goal is to move the bar as quickly as possible with control.
 Why?
-The Speed Block is designed to help athletes translate the strength and power built in the weight room into functional speed on game day.
-The Speed Block also tapers in its loading, introducing the highest loads in the first week and gradually decreasing throughout the block.
+The Speed block is designed to help athletes translate the strength and power built in the weight room into functional speed on game day.
+The Speed block also tapers in its loading, introducing the highest loads in the first week and gradually decreasing throughout the block.
 The loading taper allows for the speed of movement to progressively increase (in an inverse relationship to load values), resulting in better transfer to practical application.
 This transfer of strength into speed on the field or court is crucial for athletic development because it demands the application of all training objectives at once: strength, power, endurance, speed, proprioception, agility, etc. By utilizing speed training in the weight room, athletes will be better able to translate the strength and power developed in the gym into real-world competition.

-But remember: the Speed Block is only valuable if and only if all the other blocks were done first.
+But remember: the Speed block is only valuable if and only if all the other blocks were done first.
 Each block builds on the previous one—and Speed is a great example of how one block fuels the next.
 Building maximal RFD during a Power block allows for more velocity during ballistic medicine ball throws and proprioceptive movements introduced in the Speed Block, which directly impacts game-day performance.
 Think of it as the maraschino cherry on top of a banana split: is the cherry the dessert itself, or rather does it complete the dessert?

 Muscular Endurance (END)

-- Volume: High
+- VOLUME: High

-- Load: Low
+- LOAD: Low

-- Volume: Low to Moderate
+- VOLUME: Low to Moderate

-- Load: Low to Moderate
+- LOAD: Low to Moderate

-Ah, the Unload Block!
+Ah, the Unload block!
 Usually lasting only one week, the Unload is like the bridge of a song: a welcome, and sometimes necessary, break from the routine.
 During an Unload Block, athletes can expect to continue moving through proper movement patterns under load, only that load is greatly decreased compared to other blocks.
-Athletes should leave the weight room feeling like they’ve still got something in the tank—and while that may not fly during a Max Strength Block, the goals of the Unload week are different.
+Athletes should leave the weight room feeling like they’ve still got something in the tank—and while that may not fly during a Max Strength block, the goals of the Unload week are different.
 Strategically placed throughout the year-long sport season, Unload weeks are akin to active rest in the weight room.
 Athletes will still retain the strength and power developed in other blocks, but will get a much-needed rest from the demands of high-volume, high-load phases.
 Unloading gives the body enough time to rest and recover from periods of high stress, which is essential for continuing to improve athletic performance without risking injury or overtraining.
-The Unload Block also allows for new adaptations to occur—the rest gives the body a chance to relax from its stressed state during an intense training period, letting post-training adaptations fully take root.
+The Unload block also allows for new adaptations to occur—the rest gives the body a chance to relax from its stressed state during an intense training period, letting post-training adaptations fully take root.

 This is just a snapshot, a general overview of what many programs (including Volt’s) look like.
 The order of blocks, their nomenclature, their length within the calendar year, and how often the cycles of blocks are repeated: these are all variables that can be adjusted to yield the desired result.
-And Volt does just that—but that’s for another post.
+And Volt does just that—but that’s for another article.

-Join over 50,000 coaches and athletes using Volt's intelligent training app.
+Join over 100,000 coaches and athletes using Volt's intelligent training app.
 For more information, click here.